 We were incorporated in 2007, opened our laboratories in San Diego in January, 2009 and have only a limited operating history.
 Therefore, there is limited historical financial information upon which to base an evaluation of our performance.
 Our prospects must be considered in light of the uncertainties, risks, expenses, and difficulties frequently encountered by companies in their early stages of operations.
-We have generated operating losses since we began operations, including \$1,338,694 and \$3,964,610 for the year ended December 31, 2010 and 2011, respectively, and as of December 31, 2011 we had an accumulated operating loss of \$6,272,904 We expect to incur substantial additional operating expenses over the next several years as our research, development, and commercial activities increase.
+We have generated operating losses since we began operations, including \$1,338,694, \$3,964,610 and \$1,329,130 for the year ended December 31, 2010 and 2011 and the three months ended March 31, 2012, respectively, and as of March 31, 2012, we had an accumulated operating loss of \$43,772,138.
+We expect to incur substantial additional operating expenses over the next several years as our research, development, and commercial activities increase.
 The amount of future losses and when, if ever, we will achieve profitability are uncertain.
 Our ability to generate revenue and achieve profitability will depend on, among other things, entering into customer relationships with strategic partners, successful completion of the preclinical and clinical development of our partners' product candidates; obtaining necessary regulatory approvals by our partners or us from the FDA and international regulatory agencies; successful manufacturing, sales, and marketing arrangements; and raising sufficient funds to finance our activities.
 We might not succeed at any of these undertakings.
 If we are unsuccessful at some or all of these undertakings, our business, prospects, and results of operations may be materially adversely affected.

-We may need to secure additional financing.
+We will need to secure additional financing to support our planned operations.

-We may require additional funds for our anticipated operations and if we are not successful in securing additional financing, we may be required to delay significantly, reduce the scope of or eliminate one or more of our research or development programs, downsize our general and administrative infrastructure, or seek alternative measures to avoid insolvency, including arrangements with collaborative partners or others that may require us to relinquish rights to certain of our technologies, product candidates or products.
+We will require additional funds for our anticipated operations and if we are not successful in securing additional financing, we may be required to delay significantly, reduce the scope of or eliminate one or more of our research or development programs, downsize our general and administrative infrastructure, or seek alternative measures to avoid insolvency, including arrangements with collaborative partners or others that may require us to relinquish rights to certain of our technologies, product candidates or products.